DEFRA/fws-db/historical-warnings-load/README.md

 >"122WAC953","9d84e2250ab7aa45016026bc8b7ea2d7","North Sea coast from Whitby to Filey","4","Warning no longer in force","2012-08-31 09:06:24","","7bb656230ab71fc5184fcef71bb96fb9"
 >"051WACDV4C","373367ac0ab7aa44157933e224605385","The Essex coast from Clacton to and including, St Peters Flat and the Colne and Blackwater estuaries","1","Flood alert","2012-08-31 09:15:00","Migrated from >FWIS 4","7bb711d10ab71fc41986a5d917710ef1"

-2. Manually remove embedded new lines (`\n`) in the "Situation" column.
+2. Manually remove embedded new lines (`\n`) and remove or replace redundant and isolated/unmatched double quotes in the "Situation" column.
 This can be achieved be performing a regex search and replace in a spreadsheet application (e.g. Excel, Libre Office Calc).

 3. Clone this repository then perform the following: